U-alb/medsys-project/messaging.md

 4. **Check notifications**

-    * `GET /notifications/mine` as the patient or doctor (depending on how you configured the recipient) to see the stored notification.
+    * `GET /notifications/mine` as the patient or doctor to see the stored notification.

 These two flows demonstrate **both** directions we care about: